 Colorado Advantage Graduate Preview Weekend

 The Colorado Advantage Graduate Preview Weekend is sponsored annually by the Colorado Diversity Initiative, and is intended for college seniors, recent graduates and masters degree students interested in pursuing a STEM doctoral degree at the University of Colorado Boulder.
-This year's program is now full.
-Thanks to all who showed interest by sending application materials.
-Be sure to check back for details on our 2020 program.
+This year's program is currently scheduled to take place Oct 1–3, 2020.
+Applications received by September 4 will receive the highest consideration.
+We will begin accepting applications in August.

 This year's 2020 SMART Program dates are June 1 to Aug 7.
 Please register through the Leadership Alliance SR-EIP website; you can begin the application process as early as November 1, 2019.
 Complete applications must be received by February 1, 2020.

 The University of Colorado Boulder offers 10-week summer research internships for rising juniors and seniors through the Summer Multicultural Access to Research Training (SMART) program.
 The program aims to improve access to STEM research for racial/ethnic groups which are underrepresented in science, math, and engineering (African American, Hispanic/Latino, American Indian/Alaska Native/ Native Pacific Islander), and for first-generation college students who are economically disadvantaged.
 Students with disabilities are also welcome to apply.
 The internships provide hands-on experience in research and an introduction to graduate education at a leading university.
 Fifteen to twenty undergraduates from institutions nationwide take part in this challenging and informative program each summer.